jradam/auto-ffmpeg/README.md

 ```

 - Run once to set up - it also checks `ffmpeg` and `jq` are available
-- Creates `capture_dir` and sets it as your screen-capture location (see "Screen capture location" below to change this)
+- Creates `~/Recordings` and sets it as your screen-capture location (see "Screen capture location" below for more info)
 - Survives reboots, no reinstall needed
-- The agent runs the scripts from this folder directly, so keep the folder where it is
 - Re-run after changing `homebrew_path` or `capture_dir`, or moving this folder
 - The other options take effect without reinstalling